chdemko/pandoc-latex-admonition/README.md

     apt-get update
     apt-get install python-pip

 Make sure you have the *mdframed* LaTeX package.
-On linux you have to install some extra libraries **before** *pandoc-latex-tip*.
+On linux you have to install some extra libraries **before** *pandoc-latex-admonition*.
 On a Debian-based system (including Ubuntu), you can install it as root using

 	apt-get texlive-latex-extra